A-Level Curriculum and Examination Boards

 Exam board: AQA

 At A-Level, we offer German, Spanish and French.
-Students study a range of topics, for example, Immigration, politics, film, literature, media, multiculturalism, family and culture in the relevant countries.
+Students study a range of topics, for example, Immigration, politics, film, literature, media, multiculturalism, family and culture in relevant countries.

 Students learn important language skills such as translation, summarising, film and book analysis and general conversation skills.
 Students complete an Independent Research Project on a topic of their choice, which allows them to develop research techniques and explore an area of interest relating to the target language country.